-Challenge number Detail of challenge 1 Predicted data indicates that PP pupil attainment will be considerably lower for the academic year 2021-2022 for end of key stage 2.
+Challenge number Detail of challenge 1 Predicted data indicates that PP pupil attainment will be lower for the academic year 2023-2024 in all areas.
 2 Staff awareness of individual needs of PP cohorts and strategies for success.
 3 Some pupils have low resilience and have less persistence in the face of learning challenges, struggling to 'bounce back' when facing these challenges.
 4 Some vulnerable families struggle to meet the educational, social and specific health needs of their children.
-5 To identify and address any remaining or continuing barriers to learning in connection with COVID 19, lockdowns, absences due to COVID isolation and illnesses.